fin-cli/handbook/commands/db/cli.md

-# wp db cli
+# fin db cli

-Opens a MySQL console using credentials from wp-config.php
+Opens a MySQL console using credentials from fin-config.php

-This command runs on the `after_wp_config_load` hook, after wp-config.php has been loaded into scope.
+This command runs on the `after_fin_config_load` hook, after fin-config.php has been loaded into scope.

 ### OPTIONS